AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

 ---
-title: About push notifications
+title: Implementing Push tracking
-description: Discover the main specificities of the push notification channel in Adobe Campaign.
+description: This document allows you to ensure that push notification tracking has been implemented correctly on iOS and Android.
 page-status-flag: never-activated
 uuid: 961aaeb5-6948-4fd2-b8d7-de4510c10566
 contentOwner: sauviat